Heroes Story: Meet Haley

-When Haley was diagnosed with Rhabdomyosarcoma 5 years ago, joining a martial arts therapy program was the furthest thing from her grandparent’s minds.
-Haley was a normal 8-year-old child and they were reluctant to even bring up the dreaded “C” word which they associated with certain death.
-Removing the tumor behind her eye, and chemotherapy, left her body weak and challenged.
+When Haley was diagnosed with Rhabdomyosarcoma six years ago, joining a martial arts therapy program was the furthest thing from her grandparent’s minds.
+Haley was a normal eight-year-old child, and they were reluctant to even bring up the dreaded “C” word, which they associated with certain death.
+Removing the tumor behind her eye and chemotherapy treatment left her body weak and challenged.

 As Haley started her treatments she began to withdraw and stop eating.
 Her grandmother saw a brochure at Children’s Hospital advertising a martial arts therapy program, and since Haley had expressed an interest in karate prior to treatment, she thought it would be a good bribe for her.
 It worked!

 In 2014, Haley decided that she did not want to be sedated for her frequent MRI’s.
 The procedure required her to remain motionless for seventy-five minutes with her head in a cage that slides into the massive machine.
 Haley used her Kids Kicking Cancer power breathing and meditation techniques to remain calm and motionless through this procedure without any anesthesia.

 Haley was wheeled out of the MRI room to a cadre of nurses throwing confetti and loudly cheering.
 As Haley said, “I do have the power to make the pain and fear go away.
 Nothing is impossible.
 Nothing!”